LUZAmaxxp/SafeDetect/docs/setup_guide.md

 1. Place a test video file named `dummy_video.mp4` in the backend directory
 2. Run the system - it will automatically use the dummy video
-3. Verify detections appear in mobile app
+3. Verify detections appear in web browser

 ### Test with Real Camera